derricky/nobul-mobile-template/README.md

- 8j# Ionic Gulp Seed
+## noBul Media Mobile Project Template
-### An ionic starter project with a gulp toolchain
+An ionic starter project with a gulp toolchain

 Heads-up: There is now also a [Yeoman Generator](https://github.com/tmaximini/generator-ionic-gulp) available for this seed.